 - Reviewing this document as needed based on the agreed-upon review cycle.

-- “UVic Libraries digital preservation framework,” University of Victoria, March 2017.
+- “UVic Libraries digital preservation framework (PDF),” University of Victoria, March 2017.

 - “ICPSR Digital Preservation Policy Framework,” ICPSR.